accordproject/techdocs/docs/ref-cicero-cli.md

 ---
-id: cicero-cli
+id: ref-cicero-cli
-title: Cicero CLI
+title: Command Line
 ---

 Install the `@accordproject/cicero-cli` npm package to access the Cicero command line interface (CLI).
 After installation you can use the `cicero` command and its sub-commands as described below.